cucumber/docs/content/community/blog-posts.md

 ---
-title: Blog Posts about Cucumber
+title: Community blog posts
-subtitle: Community blogs
+subtitle: Random selection of BDD/Cucumber blog posts
 ---

 Here is a list of Cucumber-related blog posts and tutorials.